gracengure/Phase2-codechallenge-wk1/src/readme.md

 ## Description
 ### Usage
 Start the development server:npm start

-Open your browser and visitto view the application.
+use this link  https://helpful-taffy-263a62.netlify.app to view my project in your browser

 ### Features